BlackZmartX/simbull_bot/README.md

 ## Steps

-1. Download the project
+1. Clone the project
+2. Create your telegram bot using [BotFather](https://t.me/BotFather)
+3. Purchase an API key from [Cleverbot](https://www.cleverbot.com/api)
-2. Rename constants.py with your Telegram Bot's and Cleverbot's API Keys.
+4. Open the project and rename constants.py with your Telegram Bot's and Cleverbot's API Keys.
-3. Run main.py
+5. Run main.py
-4. Boom!
+6. Boom!
 Your chatbot is ready now.

 ## APIs Used